CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-04-27-MaMullenRizalUtami.md

     Infrastructure surrounding the booming ITPB tech park in Bangalore have been long neglected by city government (ATP).
 </div>
 <br>
-Similarly, the ITPB, other tech parks, and the local government in Bangalore have been heavily criticized for failing to contribute quality infrastructure and basic amenities to local residents.
+Similarly, the **ITPB**, other tech parks, and the local government in Bangalore have been heavily criticized for failing to contribute quality infrastructure and basic amenities to local residents.
 Tech parks in the area have compounded existing transportation infrastructure issues, which are exacerbated by rural-to-urban migration and rapid unplanned urban development.
 Living costs in the area have also increased as a result of the rapid urbanization and tech park developments.
 Despite their overwhelming support for tech park development in the area, the government has failed to provide local workers and residents with basic infrastructural improvements A “Save Whitefield” protest in 2015 drew 8,000 people protesting against ‘the apathy of the local government authorities’ to the poor state of the infrastructure in the area.
 Protestors voiced their desire for basic amenities like roads, footpaths, and streetlights.
 Despite the huge investments in the area to build tech hubs, there is a clear disconnect between local and national interests.
 In an effort to progress India’s economic development goals and emulate Singapore’s success, basic infrastructure needs are ignored and continue to create discontent among local residents.<br>
 <br>
 <div style="text-align: center;">
     <img src="/conflict_urbanism_sp2024/images/AsiaDev/Conflict_catharina.gif" alt="Laos GIF" width="500">